-WANTED: Volunteers to host nuclear waste, forever
+Wanted: Volunteers to host nuclear waste, forever

 Previous efforts to find a solution have run into strong local opposition.

-The DOE started looking for a permanent waste facility in 1983 and settled on Nevada's Yucca Mountain in 1987.
-But former President Barack Obama halted funding in 2010 due to opposition from Nevada lawmakers worried about safety and the effect on casinos and hotels - with nearly $15 billion already spent.
+The DOE started looking for a permanent waste facility in 1983 and settled on Nevada’s Yucca Mountain in 1987.
+But former president Barack Obama halted funding in 2010 due to opposition from Nevada lawmakers worried about safety and the effect on casinos and hotels - with nearly US$15 billion (S$19 billion) already spent.

-To accelerate the deployment of nuclear power, countries including the United States, Britain, Canada, China and Sweden are championing so-called small modular reactors (SMRs).
+To accelerate the deployment of nuclear power, countries including the US, Britain, Canada, China and Sweden are championing so-called small modular reactors (SMRs).

 The appeal of SMRs lies in the idea they can be mostly prefabricated in factories, making them faster and cheaper to assemble than the larger reactors already in use.